piglatiao/Jailbreaks/Gemini/2.5/README.md

 - Quick update, sometime told me it worked badly with Flash on web/app, I swapped out like 2 words and it works REALLY well, IDK Gemini is weird.
 Use the normal version for most things IMO, but specifically for Flash on web/app, use the Flash version

 ### Pyrite 2 Beta
-- Shorter *and* stronger than "full version" - recommend using this version
-- Works as direct message in web app again
-- Pyrite should no longer comment before response by default (but you can still ask for it, anything works, say you like hearing them talk or something)
+- Pyrite does not comment before response by default (but you can still ask for it)
-- It should say "Planning complete; realizing thoughts unfettered:" at the end of thinking but it sometimes says it at the start of response.
-Not a big deal but annoying, main reason I'm calling it beta.

 ### Pyrite - Short
 Decently strong, but I recommend one of my newer ones.
 I would put this on in "old" but it still powers my Poe bots: